saahen-sriyan-mishra/ClassiSage/README.md

 - This will show two outputs one as bucket_name other as pretrained_ml_instance_name (The 3rd resource is the variable name given to the bucket since they are global resources ).
 ![0000](https://github.com/user-attachments/assets/d8d788a6-b8b8-4619-8999-c530625535cb)

-- After Completion of the command in the terminal come to `ClassiSage/ml_ops/function.py` and on the 11th line of the file with code
+- After Completion of the command is shown in the terminal, navigate to `ClassiSage/ml_ops/function.py` and on the 11th line of the file with code
 ```python
 output = subprocess.check_output('terraform output -json', shell=True, cwd = r'<PATH_TO_THE_CLONED_FILE>' #C:\Users\Saahen\Desktop\ClassiSage
 ```